Getting around Stockholm

 Trams only really serve Djurgården.
 There’s no subway service on the island so the trams provide a scenic alternative, linking central Sergels Torg with Waldemarsudde at the southern tip of Djurgården, passing a few excellent museums en route.

-Ferries are one of the joys of travelling around Stockholm.
+Ferries are one of the joys of travelling around Stockholm, and there are three routes that are included on the SL network.
 Boats run from the city centre to the Stockholm archipelago, but there are also a couple of really useful city-centre lines that make it easy to hop between central islands.

-The year-round Djurgården ferry shuttles between Slussen (at the southern tip of Gamla Stan) and the island of Djurgården.
-Often, the same service also stops at a jetty on the eastern side of Skeppsholmen.
-Additionally, the Sjövägen 80 boat line connects central Nybroplan with Frihamnen in an almost-circular loop, stopping at Allmänna Gränd on Djurgården along the way.
+The Sjövägen 80 boat line connects central Nybroplan with Frihamnen in an almost-circular loop, stopping at Allmänna Gränd on Djurgården along the way.
 This route is handy if you want a quick way to get from the downtown area to the museums on Djurgården.

 Planning a route